ProjectBlackFalcon/AssetsManager/README.md

 ## A pipeline to transform the raw game assets.
 This pipeline generates the transformed data that is needed for bots to run.

+## A tool to upload the transformed game assets
+Once transformed, store them to be available for download